Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "I've always tried to go a step past wherever people expected me to end up."
+> "Do not follow the ideas of others, but learn to listen to the voice within yourself."
-> — **Beverly Sills**
+> — **Dogen**

 ---